MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## IntelliJ Credential

 The Visual Studio Code credential authenticates in a development environment with the account in Azure Toolkit for IntelliJ.
-It utilizes the logged in user information on the `IntelliJ IDE` and uses it to authenticate the application against Azure Active Directory.
+It uses the logged in user information on the IntelliJ IDE and uses it to authenticate the application against Azure Active Directory.

 ## Sign in Azure Toolkit for IntelliJ for IntelliJCredential